xenomeno/Short-Corridor/README.md

 # Short Corridor

-This is reporoduction of the figures from the the book.
+This is reporoduction of the figures from the book.
 Bitmap saving is implemented in pure Lua and is very slow!

 For the example figure the Bellman equation can be used: